B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Tutorials/AdaptLociTutorial.rst

 Example Output Structure
 ------------------------

-To see the expected output structure, refer to the "Outputs" section in the :docs:`AdaptLoci documentation <SchemaRefinery/Modules/AdaptLoci>`.
+To see the expected output structure, refer to the "Outputs" section in the :doc:`AdaptLoci documentation <SchemaRefinery/Modules/AdaptLoci>`.

 Conclusion
 ----------

 You have successfully adapted loci from FASTA files into a chewBBACA-compatible schema using the `AdaptLoci` module.

-For more information on the `AdaptLoci` module, refer to the :docs:`AdaptLoci documentation <SchemaRefinery/Modules/AdaptLoci>`.
+For more information on the `AdaptLoci` module, refer to the :doc:`AdaptLoci documentation <SchemaRefinery/Modules/AdaptLoci>`.